 A road trip from Adelaide to Darwin will take you to some of the most iconic and character filled towns in Australia.
 Along the way you will discover the outback’s unique beauty and the courage and fortitude of those who make this land their home.

 Taking this journey has opened my eyes to an Australia that few think about while treading the pavements of Australia’s most populated cities.
 This Australia is home to a down to earth people with a heart of gold, who hold on to the larrikin spirit that Australia was founded on.
+To see more of this epic journey check out our video highlighting the section from Port Augusta to the Threeways in the Northern Territory.

 Have you been on a road trip from Adelaide to Darwin?
 We would love to hear about your experiences, feel free to leave a comment.